Pahasara/Zero/README.md

 ## Requirements ##

 If ur using Windows 11 *build 22000* or later u don't need to install .NET Framework again.
-If ur using older windows and don't have installed .NET Framework 4.8 on it, then u must need to download and install it on ur pc first.
+If ur using older windows version and don't have installed *.NET Framework 4.8* on it, then u must need to download and install it on ur pc before run this application.

-Before u run Zero, U must need to download and install *SQL LocalDB 2019* on ur pc.
+Before u run this application, u must need to download and install *SQL LocalDB 2019* on ur pc.
 Download it using the link below.

 Fonts are necessary, download and install both *Orbitron* and *Russo One* fonts.
 Download them using the links below.